2020 Summer Olympics: Qualifying event cancellation and postponement

 Concerns about the pandemic began to affect qualifying events in early 2020.
 Some that were due to take place in February were moved to alternative locations to address concerns about travelling to the affected areas, particularly China.
 For example, the women's basketball qualification was played in Belgrade, Serbia, instead of Foshan, China.
 The Asia & Oceania boxing qualification tournament, which was originally planned to be held from 3–14 February in Wuhan, China (the location of the original outbreak of the COVID-19 pandemic), instead took place in Amman, Jordan, at the beginning of March.
 The third round of the women's football qualification tournament was also affected, as the group matches formerly scheduled to be held in China were moved to Australia.
 The European boxing qualification began on 14 March 2020 in London, United Kingdom, but was suspended after two days of competition before being rescheduled for April 2021.
 It eventually resumed in June 2021 but was moved to Paris, France, because of renewed concerns over travel to the United Kingdom.
 Other qualifying events that were due to take place in March to June 2020 began to be postponed until later in the year and mid-2021 as part of a wider suspension of international sporting competitions in response to the pandemic.
 A multitude of Olympic sports were affected, including archery, baseball, cycling, handball, judo, rowing, sailing, volleyball, and water polo.

 Effect on doping tests

-Mandatory doping tests were being severely restricted by the COVID-19 pandemic in early 2020.
-European anti-doping organizations raised concerns that blood and urine tests could not be performed and that mobilizing the staff necessary to do so before the end of the pandemic would be a health risk.
-Despite the need for extensive testing to take place in advance of the Games, the World Anti-Doping Agency (WADA) stated that public health and safety were their topmost priorities.
-The Chinese anti-doping agency temporarily ceased testing on 3 February 2020, with a planned resumption of phased testing towards the end of the month, and the anti-doping organizations in the United States, France, Great Britain, and Germany had reduced their testing activities by the end of March.
+Mandatory doping tests were significantly restricted by the COVID-19 pandemic in early 2020.
+European anti-doping organizations raised concerns that blood and urine tests could not be performed and that mobilizing the necessary staff before the pandemic's end would pose health risks.
+Despite the need for extensive testing ahead of the Games, the World Anti-Doping Agency (WADA) stated that public health and safety remained its top priority.
+The China Anti-Doping Agency (CHINADA) temporarily suspended testing on 3 February 2020, with plans to resume phased testing later that month.
+By the end of March, anti-doping organizations in the United States, France, Great Britain, and Germany had also reduced their testing activities.

+It was subsequently revealed that twenty-three Chinese swimmers had tested positive for the drug trimetazidine, but were permitted to compete, after CHINADA claimed they had ingested tiny amounts unawares from a kitchen.
+Some, including Zhang Yufei, Wang Shun, and Qin Haiyang, went on to win medals.
+The affair resulted in deep upset amongst the international athletic community.